aportela/mediawiki-wrapper/README.md

 ## Limitations

-At this time only Wikipedia english pages are supported, also files
+At this time only Wikipedia & Wikidata english pages are supported, also files

 ## Install (composer) dependencies: